 They’ll also ask questions about your background, goals and project.

-On this page you can find out what happens at a PhD interview.
-This includes advice on preparing for yours and making the most of the experience.
+On this page you can find out what happens at an interview, including advice on how to prepare for a PhD interview.

 You can also read our separate guide for a detailed overview of PhD interview questions (and answers!).